jaredsparta/python_with_sql/task2/README.md

                     0. Convert the .csv file into a table in the Database
                     1. Show all movie data
                     2. Search movies by title and return data
-                    3. Choose movies and convert their data into a .txt file
+                    3. Choose movies and convert their data into a .csv file
                     4. Query the database
                     5. EXIT
                     """)